-Ensuring Stability
+Ensuring Stability Personal data collec

 Personal data collected during the use of our mobile phones, smart TVs, other products and services is safely protected through measures such as encryption.
 For instance, we designed and applied the fingerprint and face recognition technology on our mobile phones so that customers can use their phones and access their personal data safely.